sarsky/Mozzie/docs/source/QuadArms.rst

 Then remove the 3D motor mounts and dry test fit the quad motors onto them to make sure they still fit.

 ..
 Warning::
-  Before screwing the motors onto the mounts make sure that the screws used to attach the motor mounts and CF Bar are the correct length!
+  Before screwing the motors onto the mounts, make sure that the screws used to attach the motor mounts and CF Bar are the correct length!
 Screws that are too long will damage the motor windings!
   Screws that are too short will not hold the motors for prolonged use.
-Please use screws that just make it through the motor's lower aluminum plate (ideally by about 0.5-1mm).
+Please use screws that just make it through the motor's lower aluminium plate (ideally by about 0.5-1mm).
-  It's advisable to use washers to underneath the screw heads to distribute the forces and adjust the length as required.
+  It's advisable to use washers underneath the screw heads to distribute the forces and adjust the length as required.

 Step 3 - Drilling the Motor Mount
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The 3D printed motor mounts are intentionally angled forwards at 7 degrees so that the Mozzie wing has a pitch up angle of attack for better lift generation in hover.
-To make sure the motor is mounted correctly it is necessary to drill the screw holes through the CF bar on an angle, the hole angle should be 90 degrees to the top surface of the 3D motor mount.
+To make sure the motor is mounted correctly, it is necessary to drill the screw holes through the CF bar on an angle.
+The hole angle should be 90 degrees to the top surface of the 3D motor mount.

 ..
 Tip::
-  Try not to use to much force when the drill is nearly through the CF to avoid it splintering.
+  Try not to use too much force when the drill is nearly through the CF to avoid it splintering.
   Use the left over piece of CF bar to practice drilling.

 Slide all the 3D printed parts onto the CF bar as shown in Step 2, into the desired location with the correct orientation and placement.
-Use a sacrificial 3D printed motor mount or timber wedge with the right angle as follows to get the correct drill angle, and then very slowly drill 3mm holes using a drill press if possible.
+Use a sacrificial 3D printed motor mount or timber wedge with the right angle as follows to get the correct drill angle, and then, very slowly, drill 3mm holes using a drill press if possible.

 .. image:: images/Propulsion/QuadArmDrill_SM.jpg
         :target: images/Propulsion/QuadArmDrill.jpg